 I previously worked at The Boston Globe, where I became half of a 2-reporter team covering Congress amidst the Roe draft leak and Uvalde shooting.
-Along the way, I broke the scandal of a senator’s accusation against two Trump-appointed Supreme Court justices, who she claims privately assured her Roe wouldn’t go.
+Along the way, I broke the story of a senator’s accusation against two Trump-appointed Supreme Court justices, who she claims privately assured her Roe wouldn’t go.

 Before that, I spent a year reporting on Covid-19 at National Public Radio, focusing on pandemic responses in the Global South.
 My work there included a 20+ article explanatory series on the virus, an analysis of Covid mortality data shared by WHO’s Chief Scientist and coverage of an East African insect crisis that became one of the section’s most-read stories of 2020.